Security

 CPCSC Level 1

 This is a directional readiness read, not a certification or an official score.
-The items below sample the 14 NIST SP 800-171 practice families that underpin both CMMC and CPCSC.
-A real assessment evaluates every applicable security requirement against your implemented controls and evidence.
-CPCSC Level 1 is aligned to the ITSP.10.171 requirements (Canada's adaptation of NIST SP 800-171), and CMMC Level 2 aligns to the 110 requirements of NIST SP 800-171.
-Higher levels involve a third-party assessment.
+The items above sample the 14 NIST SP 800-171 practice families that underpin both CMMC and CPCSC.
+A real assessment evaluates every applicable security requirement against your implemented controls and evidence, objective by objective.
+CPCSC Level 1 covers 13 requirements from 6 families and is self-assessed; CPCSC Level 2 covers all 98 ITSP.10.171 requirements and is assessed by an accredited certification body; CMMC Level 2 covers the 110 requirements of NIST SP 800-171 and is assessed by a C3PAO.
 Use this to prioritize, then validate with a formal readiness assessment.

 Questions